 The Battle of Feldvár (Feldioara) took place in 1848.
 November 30, 1848.

-Who won the Battle of Feldvár (Feldioara)?
+What was the outcome of the Battle of Feldvár (Feldioara)?

 What was the significance of the Battle of Feldvár (Feldioara)?